Policy Owner:||Legal Services

 All investigations will be conducted in the strictest of confidence in an objective and impartial manner.

-The Compliance and Ethics Unit is responsible for coordinating investigations, reporting findings and making recommendations to senior management on the implementation of controls to prevent future occurrences and on disciplinary and remedial action.
+The Investigations Unit under the General Counsel and Corporate Secretary is responsible for coordinating investigations, reporting findings and making recommendations to senior management on the implementation of controls to prevent future occurrences and on disciplinary and remedial action.

 Any union employee against whom allegations are made will be given opportunity for union representation, as per collective agreement provisions.